spencermarx/todo-app-mern/README.md

-# todo-app-mern
+# A MERN-based Todo Application
-A full stack MERN todo app...
+For all your todo management!

 *Steps To Produce:*
 - [ ]  Setup server